arushi-3/website/content/projects/travel-chessboard.md

 Some features of my design were-
  1. The user can store their pieces in two different places
- 2. Smoother gampeplay because the design relies on magnets
+ 2. Smoother gampeplay because the design relies on magnets on the base of the board
  3. The board folds in half so it fits easily in a school bag

 I built three different prototypes to validate my ideas.